 Mortgage with a satisfied CCJ

 Some CCJ mortgage lenders will require your CCJ to be satisfied at least 1 year ago.
 Other lenders will allow you to satisfy your CCJ right before you apply.

 Size of your CCJ

 After considering the date of your CCJ, the total amount of your CCJ is what lenders will assess next.
-The CCJ amount still plays a very important role in assessing your mortgage application.
+Your CCJ amount still plays a very important role in assessing your mortgage application.
 If your CCJ was registered around three years ago, then the CCJ amount wouldn’t really hold any relevance.
-If your CCJ was more recent (within the last 12 months) then there may be limits to how much you can borrow depending on the CCJ amount.
+If your CCJ was more recent (within the last 12 months) then there may be limits to how much you can borrow.

 Number of CCJs

 The number of CCJs you have registered against your name can also impact your mortgage.
 If you have more than two CCJs for example, then you may need a deposit of around 25% minimum.
 Lenders may also require the CCJs to be over a year old.
 If you have multiple CCJs and they were registered in the last 12 months, then you may require a substantial deposit in order to get a mortgage.

 Some lenders will also have a ‘CCJ cap’, meaning anything over a certain amount of CCJs and they simply won’t lend.
 For instance, one lender may restrict CCJs to a maximum of 2.
 So if anyone has more than 2 CCJs then they simply won’t lend.
 The good news is, not all lenders are the same and may still consider your application, no matter how bad you may think your situation is.

 What deposit will I need if I have a CCJ?